Witty-me/Witty-me.github.io/_pages/about.md

 Personal
 ======
 I have been playing curling since 2021.
 Our team won the 1st place in the [2024 National Curling Championship of University Students](/images/curling2024.jpg) and many other championships.
-I also teach beginners to play curling in the PKU curling club.
+I also love to teach beginners to play curling in the PKU curling club.